louisoutin/yolov5_torchserve/README.md

 ## Note:

+The yolov5 folder in ressources is just here to export the model to a torchscript version.
+(It could be optimized to keep only the `export.py` file)

 For the docker-compose, you might have an issue with the GPU:
 - check that you have nvidia-docker installed
 - make a change in docker-compose configs to force GPU usage (there is an issue on docker-compose github open)